CrossmodalGroup/NAAF/README.md

 ## Introduction
-This is [Negative-Aware Attention Framework for Image-Text Matching](https://www.researchgate.net/publication/360642414_Negative-Aware_Attention_Framework_for_Image-Text_Matching), source code of NAAF ([project page](https://github.com/CrossmodalGroup/NAAF)).
+This is [Negative-Aware Attention Framework for Image-Text Matching](https://www.researchgate.net/publication/360642414_Negative-Aware_Attention_Framework_for_Image-Text_Matching), source code of NAAF.
 The paper is accepted by CVPR2022 and its Chinese blog can be found [here](https://www.cnblogs.com/lemonzhang/p/16456403.html).
 It is built on top of the [SCAN](https://github.com/kuanghuei/SCAN) in PyTorch.

 ![image](https://github.com/CrossmodalGroup/NAAF/blob/main/Framework%20Overview.jpg)
 ## Requirements and Installation